 Elasticsearch search backend requires an Elasticsearch server.
-For the installation guide, please refer to the official documentation.
+For the installation guide, see the official documentation.

-If you’re deploying somewhere else, you can use one of following services:
+When deploying somewhere else, you can use one of the following services:

-URL to elasticsearch engine.
-If it’s empty - search will be not available.
+URL to the Elasticsearch engine.
+If it is empty, search is not available.

 Saleor uses Django Elasticsearch DSL as a wrapper for Elasticsearch DSL to enable automatic indexing and sync.
-Indexes are defined in documents file.
-Please refer to documentation of above projects for further help.
+Indexes are defined in the documents file.
+Refer to documentation of above projects for help and tips.

-Initial search index can be created with following command:
+The initial search index can be created with the following command:

 python manage.py search_index --rebuild

 By default, all indexed objects (products, users, orders) are re-indexed every time they are changed.

 Search backends use Elasticsearch DSL for query definition in saleor/search/backends.

 There are two backends defined for Elasticsearch integration: